-(18a) Public service media promote media pluralism and foster competition in the media sector, by producing a wide range of content that caters to various interests, perspectives, and demographics, and offering alternative viewpoints and programming options, making available a rich and unique offer.
+(18a) In the national media environments characterised by a co-existence of public and private media service providers, public service media contribute to the promotion of media pluralism and foster competition in the media sector, by producing a wide range of content that caters to various interests, perspectives, and demographics, and offering alternative viewpoints and programming options, making available a rich and unique offer.
 Public service media providers compete with private media companies and online platforms, including those established in other Member States, for audiences and, where applicable, for advertising resources.
 This concerns commercial broadcasters, in both the audiovisual and radio sub-sectors, and publishers, and is particularly true in the current digital media environment, in which all media expand into the online sphere and increasingly provide their services across borders.
 Where this dual and competitive media market, which is distinctive for large parts of the Union, is functioning well, it ensures a diverse and qualitative supply of media services in all subsectors.
-However, where public funding does not serve to fulfil the remit benefiting all viewers but to serve partisan views, due to political interference in governance and the editorial line it may affect trading conditions and competition in the Union to an extent contrary to the common interest.
-The Court of First Instance has confirmed that "public service broadcasting can have its State funding declared to be compliant with the provisions of the Treaty on State aid only inasmuch as the qualitative requirements set out in the public service remit are complied with"8.
+However, where public funding does not serve to fulfil the remit benefiting all viewers but to serve partisan views, due to political interference in governance and the editorial line, it may affect trading conditions and competition in the Union to an extent contrary to the common interest.
+The Court of First Instance has confirmed that "public service broadcasting can have its State funding declared to be compliant with the provisions of the Treaty on State aid only inasmuch as the qualitative requirements set out in the public service remit are complied with "8.